AnsonLai/TeslaServiceManualScraper/README.md

 * Keep an eye out, Tesla's website seems to boot you out of logged in status after about 250 pages or 20 minutes of continuous refreshing.
 So it might be worthwhile to run this on the side while keeping an eye on your login status.
 * Total file size of the Model 3 service manual is roughly **2.2GB**.
 * On your first run, Tesla might throw a Captcha or lead to an error page.
 Most of the time, just rerun and it'll work.

-## Roadmap

-1. Run a check to ensure no "no access" html files are downloaded.
-2. Restart the script every 200 files or so.